-- 4.1 The Executive Director for Corporate Services is the Chief Finance Officer appointed under section 151 of the Local Government Act 1972 and is also the Chief Financial Officer for regulatory and statutory purposes. - 4.2 The report by the Executive Director for Corporate Services (S151 officer) on the robustness of the estimates, reserves and capital strategy is set out in the separate report elsewhere on this agenda. - 4.3 It should be noted that this report will see council tax increased by 3.5%, of which 2.0% is to be spent on adult social care using the adult social care precept.
+- 4.1 The Executive Director for Corporate Services is the Chief Finance Officer appointed under section 151 of the Local Government Act 1972. - 4.2 The report by the Executive Director for Corporate Services (S151 Officer) on the robustness of the estimates, reserves and capital strategy is set out in the separate report elsewhere on this agenda. - 4.3 It should be noted that this report will see council tax increased by 4.99%, of which 2.0% is to be spent on Adult Social Care using the adult social care precept.